|

 Amongst these thoughts,

-into the crystal clear waters that frothed and twisted through the first
+slide into the crystal clear waters that frothed and twisted through

-few hundred feet before I found an eddy to wait for my brother to come
+the first few hundred feet before I found an eddy to wait for my

-down.
-With a medium to low flow, I watched him easily manage his way
+brother to come down.
+With a medium to low flow, I watched him easily

-through.
-Followed by him, some other kayakers allowed this rapid to
+manage his way through.
+Followed by him, some other kayakers allowed

 |